curtwarfield/duplicacy-guide/docs/index.md

 ~~~
 -encrypt, -e          encrypt the storage with a password
 -storage-name <name>  assign a name to the storage
+-repository <path>    initialize a new repository at the specified path
 ~~~

 An example scenario will make things easier to understand.